Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 - Pick OU:

-Houston has a 17-16-0 record against the spread so far this season compared to Miami (FL), who is 16-11-0 ATS.
-A total of 15 out of the Cougars' games this season have hit the over, and 13 of the Hurricanes' games have gone over.
-The two teams average 154 points per game, 15.5 more points than this matchup's total.
-Houston has a 3-7 record against the spread while going 9-1 overall over the past 10 contests.
-Miami (FL) has gone 5-4 against the spread and 8-2 overall in its last 10 contests.
+Houston has gone 17-16-0 against the spread, while Miami (FL)'s ATS record this season is 16-11-0.
+In terms of hitting the over, games involving the Cougars are 15-18-0 and the Hurricanes are 13-17-0.
+The teams average 154 points per game, 16.5 more points than this matchup's total.
+Houston is 3-7 against the spread and 9-1 overall in its last 10 games, while Miami (FL) has gone 5-4 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.